 In June of 2013, Pepin County adopted a overlay zoning ordinance that effectively bans frac-sand mining along a 10-mile stretch of the Great River Road and Lake Pepin.
 The Great River Road/National Scenic Byway Preservation Zoning Ordinance is the first ordinance that actually bans frac-sand operations from a defined territory.

-Local control over frac sand mines came under scrutiny in October or 2013 with Senate Bill 349, proposed legislation that would roll back the ability of local units of government to regulate air and water quality, use of explosives, and highway use contracts related to mining.
-A hearing held on October 24 brought passionate testimony for and against the bill, which will likely be taken up by the Assembly in spring of 2014.
+Local control over frac sand mines came under scrutiny in October of 2013 with Senate Bill 349, sponsored by Senator Tiffany and Representative Ballweg.
+The legislation proposed to roll back the ability of local units of government to regulate air and water quality, the use of explosives, and highway use contracts related to mining.
+A hearing held on October 24 brought passionate testimony for and against the bill, which did not advance.

 Denzin, Brent.
 2007 (August).
 Open Meetings Law Tool-Kit: How the Open Meetings Law Can Help Protect Your Community.
 Midwest Environmental Advocates.